Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor

 \section{Numerical analysis}

-\cu{In this section, we present a number of simulations for the proposed near-optimal tensor method.
-Particularly, we implement Algorithm~\ref{alg:1} for the logistic regression problem on both synthetic and real data sets.
-Also, we show the performance of the Algorithm~\ref{alg:1} on a family of functions recently described as are difficult for all tensor methods~\cite{nesterov2018implementable}.
-We focus on the case where $p=3$ for which we have efficient methods for the solution of the auxiliary subproblem~\cite[Section 5]{nesterov2018implementable}.
-Finally, we present the performance results for the entropy regularized optimal transport problem.}
+\cu{This section presents several simulations for proposed methods.
+Particularly, we implement Algorithm~\ref{alg:Delta} for the logistic regression problem on both synthetic and real data sets.
+Also, we show the performance of Algorithm~\ref{alg:Delta} on a family of functions recently described as difficult for all tensor methods~\cite{nesterov2021implementable}.
+We focus on the case where~$p=3$ for which we have efficient methods for solving the auxiliary subproblem~\cite[Section 5]{nesterov2021implementable}.
+Finally, we present the performance results for the entropy regularized optimal transport and minimal mutual information problems.}